 As the old saying goes, “Save for a rainy day.”

-However, it’s important to realize that it is not only for times of need that you should be saving money – that is, you should not be only be preparing for a time when the figurative weather gets so bad that there is nothing to harvest.
+However, it’s important to realize that it is not only for times of need that you should be saving money, you need to cut down on expenses as well.

 When Should You Start Saving?